Coming to the end of your degree? Whether you know exactly what you want to do next or have no idea, the Careers Service is here for you.

 Have a look at some of our upcoming events now!

 LinkedIn is a great way to make connections and develop your network.
 As you come to the end of your time at University, make sure you connect with course-mates, lecturers and careers staff.
 By joining sector-based groups, connecting with employers, and building a profile, you will be able to use LinkedIn as a tool in your graduate job search.
 When you attend Careers Service events, you can connect with panellists and other attendees.
 Finally, you can use LinkedIn to search for job opportunities, research employers, and to see what other graduates did with their degree.

 Remember to join The University of Manchester Recent Graduate Careers Network for more employability-related support and information, to network with fellow alumni, and to share careers stories and tips.

 If you have spare time before finishing your course, you might want to consider upskilling.
 There are plenty of online courses and virtual work experience programmes available.
 Is there something you feel unconfident about, such as public speaking, or something you always wanted to try, like coding?
 Go for it – it will look great on your CV too!

-- Looking for a graduate job in Manchester?
-Try MGT
+4. Looking for a graduate job in Manchester?
+Apply to Manchester Graduate Talent (MGT)

-Manchester Graduate talent (MGT) helps to source Manchester-based graduate internships for those who have graduated from The University of Manchester within the last two years.
+Manchester Graduate Talent (MGT) helps to source Manchester-based graduate internships for those who have graduated from The University of Manchester within the last two years.
 Opportunities vary from internships within the university, to those at small and medium sized businesses in Greater Manchester.
-Sign up for the vacancy bulletin or join the MGT 2021 Facebook group now.
+Sign up for the vacancy bulletin or join the MGT 2023 Facebook group now.